 Frequently Asked Questions

-Alcohol Use Disorder is a condition that can manifest differently in different people.
-Typically, it means that you find yourself unable to control the quantity of alcohol you consume, obsessively thinking about getting your next drink, continuing to drink alcohol despite clear evidence alcohol is creating problems in your life, drinking more and more to get the same effect, or if you experience withdrawal symptoms when you suddenly decrease or stop drinking.
-AUD ranges from mild to severe.
-Mild AUD can quickly intensify.
+Alcohol Use Disorder (AUD), commonly referred to as “alcoholism,” is a condition that can manifest differently in different people.
+Typically, it means that you find yourself unable to control the quantity of alcohol you consume.
+You may obsessively think about getting your next drink, continue to drink alcohol despite clear evidence that alcohol is creating problems in your life, or experience withdrawal symptoms when you suddenly decrease or stop drinking.
+AUD ranges from mild to severe, and mild AUD can quickly intensify.
 Early treatment is essential to prevent serious consequences to your health, career, and family.

 What’s the purpose of breathalyzing?

 Behavior modification is a fancy way to say “creating healthy habits.”
 We are creatures of habit, and research shows that small nudges like taking the stairs or opting for water during meals can make a big improvement to our well-being.
 Taking a picture of your medication and testing your BAC with the breathalyzer will become a habit that gives your treatment team daily updates on your progress.

 Where do I get my breathalyzer?

 Included at no additional charge, Ria Health ships every new member a handheld Bluetooth breathalyzer for use with your care plan.
 When your breathalyzer arrives, take a look at the help video.
 If you have any problems, contact us at (877) 813-0787 or [email protected] and we’ll be happy to help.

 My breathalyzer isn’t working.
 How do I fix it?

 There are a few ways to fix breathalyzer connection issues:

 - Check if the breathalyzer is on—it should show a blue light.
 You can turn on the breathalyzer by pressing the button on the side for a couple seconds.